 No trip to Chicago is complete without a visit to the Field Museum of Natural History, 1400 S Lake Shore Dr. The museum is home to the most complete T-Rex skeleton ever found, tells the story of the lions of Tsavo, and covers four billion years of history in its Evolving Planet exhibit.
 The Grainger Hall of Gems is a must-see with items like a 3,400-year-old Egyptian garnet and the The King William III Diamond Stick Pin.

 Get tickets to the Field Museum of Natural History

 The John J. Shedd Aquarium, 1200 S Lake Shore Dr is one of the most engaging museums in Chicago.
 Not only can you see thousands of specimens of aquatic, mammalian, and reptilian life in the various tanks, you can also see them up close with the Beluga and Penguin Encounters and by being a Trainer for a Day.
 The aquarium offers 52 free days a year to Illinois residents so be sure to check the schedule ahead of time to prepare for the crowds.

 Lincoln Park Zoo, 2200 N Cannon Dr, is free and open to the public every single day of the year.
 It opened in 1868 with a gift of two swans and is now home to everything from aardvarks to zebras.
 Some of the most popular residents are the polar bears and the gorillas.
 City kids also enjoy the Farm In The Zoo which provides the opportunity to see cows, goats, and other farm animals in an urban setting.

 TLTip: Check out our free guide to Lincoln Park Zoo before you go!

-If you'd like to see several attractions during your visit, consider getting a Go Chicago Card.
+If you'd like to see several attractions during your visit, consider getting a Go Chicago Card (affiliate link).
 For one price you can visit many museums and landmarks.
 You can choose the card that has 25 attractions pre-selected or you can create your own pass.